-There was no debate to who the best team and deserved winners were, and after the heroics at the Halliwell Jones it felt a little underwhelming.
-Everyone knew Hull would have to find a couple more gears to emulate last week.
+There was no debate to who the best team and deserved winners were, and after the heroics at the Halliwell Jones that brought back some hope, the result and display were disappointing.
+But everyone knew Hull would have to find a couple more gears to emulate last week.
 Wigan are a different kettle of fish to Warrington.
 They are always up there, the benchmark as far as history in this country goes and they showed it by repelling everything Hull threw at them.
-They were outstanding to the point where it’s perhaps more justified to credit them than throw the book at Hull.
+They were outstanding to the point where it’s more justified to credit them than throw the book at Hull.

 Wigan were relentless.
 They were constantly in the face of Hull.
 They didn’t give them time to breathe and for creative outlets Marc Sneyd and Jake Connor it showed.
 Both struggled throughout to influence the game to Hull’s advantage as they were peppered every time they got the ball.
 Wigan did a great job making them play under pressure but they played a lot of the game on their terms too.
 They are no fools.
 The lack of a recognised stand off, say an Albert Kelly, told as well.

 Referee Chris Kendall will (as always) take some pelters for the Josh Griffin and Oliver Partington incident alone but it was not the first time such a reaction has been penalised.
 Ruffling of the hair, or patting an opponents head with the objective to wind them up is nothing new.
 It’s actually been penalised for a while now.